VICEMedia/exercise-frontend/README.md

 Below is a HTML/CSS/JS exercise that involves building out a web component, or single page app, to navigate through various VICE shows.

 - Use HTML5 semantic markup elements.
-- Write your CSS using a preprocessor (Sass).
+- Write your CSS using CSS-in-JS (styled-components)or a preprocessor (Sass).
-- Use React as your JavaScript library and try to avoid using Create React App.
+- Use React as your JavaScript library (bonus points for a solid NextJS implementation).
-- Add one or more unit tests using Jest or Mocha/Chai.
+- Add one or more unit tests using Jest.
 - Bonus: Use a module bundler or task manager such as Webpack to compile static assets.
 Along with this, include a linter for your code (ESLint, Prettier, ect.).

 ## Exercise